 What Does An HR Generalist Do, & How Can Small Businesses Profit

+Did you know companies with solid HR practices are 2.5 times more likely to report financial performance above their industry average?
 The HR generalist is a hybrid role that combines the skills of an internal consultant and a supervisor.
-Also, an HR generalist provides strategic advice on HR issues to the CEO, COO, and other senior executives.
+An HR generalist also provides strategic advice on HR issues to the CEO, COO, and senior executives.
 The generalist has an in-depth knowledge of the business but also possesses critical skills required to work with different levels of staff.
+As Lawrence Bossidy, former CEO of AlliedSignal once stated, “I am convinced that nothing we do is more important than hiring and developing people.
+At the end of the day, you bet on people, not on strategies.”

-Also, the role requires someone who is driven by data and statistics and has a good understanding of people and human behavior.
+The role also requires someone who is driven by data and statistics and has a good understanding of people and human behavior.
 This person must be comfortable working in a fast-paced environment with frequent changes to strategy or direction.
 The job also involves managing people, including their development and performance, against targets set by the organization.

 The Essential Qualities of an HR Generalist

+What makes an HR Generalist the unsung hero of a company?
 An HR generalist can handle both project and operational requirements.
 Such a person will think strategically about the big picture and work with a team daily.
+As Ken Robinson, author and speaker states, “Human resources are like natural resources; they’re often buried deep.
+You have to go looking for them; they’re not just lying around on the surface.”
 The essential qualities necessary for this role include:

 Strong Communication Skills

 Strong communication skills are a superpower for HR generalists, impacting almost every facet of their role.
+Moreover, effective communication is at the heart of every successful business.
+According to a study by Holmes Report, companies with solid communication strategies have 47% higher total returns to shareholders.
 Let’s break it down:

 • Beyond Clarity: It’s about what you communicate and how you do it.
 Active listening, empathy, and nonverbal cues like tone and body language build trust and understanding.